Typee-Language/Typee/_Global_Documentation/Typee_Software_Documentation/README.md

 ## 2. Automated script `typee_automated_documentation_script.py`

-You may either run this script at command line in any kind of console
+You may either run this script at command line in any kind of console:

     $ python typee_automated_documentation_script.py